Skip to main content

 Define party outbound connector parameters

-The following variables apply to outbound requests from Grand Central to Dataverse (party-v0.values.yaml):
+The following variables apply to outbound requests from Grand Central to Dataverse (party-v0.values.yaml): The following example shows the party v0 configuration:

 Define party inbound connector parameters